Exploring the Scope (and Opportunities) of Digital Transformation

 To start, let's review a simplified business model for a traditional bricks-and-mortar company.
 White Water Designs sells kayak, and small boat plans to home builders.
 If you want to build a 3-person canoe or small fishing boat, they will design it for you and provide the plans.
-The company was formed by two boat-building partners who honed their specialization (boat designs), hire a skilled workforce, and operate from an office in the marina.
+The company was formed by two boat-building partners who honed their specialization (boat designs), hired a skilled workforce, and operate from an office in the marina.

 Then, with the advent of the internet, they could also sell boat designs online.

 Now they sell both traditional, physical products along with online, digital products.
 Since their online presence is worldwide, they market to a much larger home-build boat enthusiast audience.
 They also have to compete against all the other online boat plan companies.

 While the image above depicts the minimum viable digital transformation, it misses a lot of untapped potential.
 Unlike physical goods, digital products can easily be sold, rented, or consumed via a subscription model.
 So now there are some more potential revenue streams.

 Transforming Organizational Structures

 As organizations embrace the space-shrinking nature of technology, White Water soon realized that not only can customers be remote, but employees can be too.
 Maybe someone moved away yet could still contribute; perhaps it took a pandemic and work-from-home orders to convince them.

 The reality is that talent like customers are distributed, and online tools make remote contribution easier than ever.
 Young workers grew up digital and find online contribution and collaboration natural.
 That skilled onsite workforce can be augmented with remote team members.